IBE160/SG-Oslo-Best/proposal.md

 **Entry Point**: Student lands on home page

 1. **Landing Page**
-   - Student views an explaining of how to create cover letter.
+   - Student views a static text that explains how to create cover letter.
    - Clicks "Register" CTA button
 2. **Authentication**
    - If not registered: Redirects to registration/login page